Kingsland Elementary School serves 372 students in grades Prekindergarten-5.

 The teacher population of 25 teachers has stayed relatively flat over five school years.

 Students by Grade

-Kingsland Elementary School is ranked within the bottom 50% of all 998 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2018-19 school year.
+Kingsland Elementary School is ranked within the top 10% of all 2,168 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

 Overall Testing Rank

 Student : Teacher Ratio